Rxann/PCMonitor/README.md

         Notes:
  You must keep command prompt open or the program will close.
  If you have any questions or issues please make an issue on the repository.
+ Discord MUST be running for the program to start up or you will get an error message.